 The term solid waste management mainly refers to the complete process of collecting, treating and disposing of solid wastes.

 In the waste management process, the wastes are collected from different sources and are disposed of.
-This process includes collection, transportation, treatment, analysis and disposal.
+This process includes collection, transportation, treatment, analysis and disposal of waste.
 It needs to be monitored so that strict regulations and guidelines are followed.